Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusNamespace.md

 ```

 ## DESCRIPTION
-The ** Set-AzureRmServiceBusNamespace ** cmdlet updates the description for the specified ServiceBus namespace within the ResourceGroup
+The **Set-AzureRmServiceBusNamespace** cmdlet updates the description of the specified Service Bus namespace within the resource group.

 ## EXAMPLES